dhanrajk046/MERN-Stack-E-commerce-Project/README.md

 This repository includes a fully-scaffolded API testing toolkit: **`ShopNest_Postman_Collection.json`**.
 Simply Import this file directly into the local Postman IDE.
 It features variables like `{{token}}` properly mapped to effortlessly check protected admin/user/order payloads.
 Happy coding!

+                    Render
+                      │
+              ShopNest Web Service
+                      │
+                 Express :PORT
+                      │
+          ┌───────────┴───────────┐
+          │                       │
+       /api/*                 React SPA
+          │                       │
+      MongoDB                 frontend/build

+      ##You do not need a separate frontend Render service.

+And concurrently can remain for local development.
+It doesn't need to be used in production.